PortAventura

 The Sarca River is the main inlet of Lake Garda.
 The source is high up in the mountains and, for much of the year, the water is snow melt - so not only is it extremely clear, but it's also wonderfully refreshing for a dip on a hot summer’s day.
 Just be aware that the river is quite fast moving, so it's only recommended for strong swimmers.

-To pick up holiday bargains, the market is the place to be.
-Open every second Tuesday morning from around 8am to 2pm, you’ll find a variety of products including traditional Italian pottery, clothing, leather goods, gifts and souvenirs.
+To pick up holiday bargains, the market at the Old Port is the place to be.
+Open every second Tuesday morning from 8am to 3pm, you’ll find a variety of products including traditional Italian pottery, clothing, leather goods, gifts and souvenirs.
 While the market is not as cheap as you may think, the quality of the products is really good.

 Torbole has a great selection of shops, many of which stock surf gear and activewear.
 There’s Rip Curl and Quicksilver for clothing, walking gear and footwear, alongside shops offering leather goods, jewellery, and souvenirs.
 For a larger range, the Blue Garden Shopping Centre in Riva has over 40 shops to browse.